Laurcons/iakabscript/SPEC.md

 nu deci pula ii nui
 ```

+## Arrays
+TODO: define a method for how arrays would work.

+They would accept strings as indexes and _any_ object as values so they could realistically simulate objects, which would be really powerful.

+Mutating them would be done using either standard custom operators, or some utility functions defined in the SL.

 ## Booleans
 There are no booleans in IS.
 When evaluating a value as a condition, only a number value of zero is considered false.
 Everything else (including all strings) are true.

 ## Identifiers
 Identifiers are sequences of characters that identify things in your program, such as function names or variables.
 You can use any character from A to Z in your identifiers.
 Please note that identifiers are case-insensitive, as Ed wouldn't care about that.
 Additionally, you can form an identifier by chaining a bunch of "Smiling face with 3 hearts" emojis.
 You cannot combine these two methods.

+**NOTE:** The interpreter you use determines whether it accepts Unicode source code or not.
+If not, the emoji notation is not possible.

 You cannot have an identifier that starts with `e`, `g`, `n` or `b`.